Environmental history of the United States: Stalled movement to nuclear power

+Another feature of nuclear power is the need for uranium mining.
+According to environmental historian Traci Brynne Voyles, the 1941 search for uranium to support the Manhattan Project resulted in the discovery and mining of deposits on and near Navajo (Diné) land.
+This discovery brought in a rush of mining companies, however by 1981 the metal was no longer profitable.
+This uranium boom left over 2,000 now-abandoned uranium mines, mills, and tailings piles in its wake.
+These sites, once manned by 3,000 Navajo miners, remain open, poorly covered, or insufficiently marked.
+The land around them is contaminated by the dangerous nature of uranium: radioactive tailings piles that leach radon gas into the air and water while scattering radioactive debris throughout the ecosystem.
+The radioactive contaminants are joined by other toxic contaminants such as arsenic, vanadium, and manganese.

 Renewable energy

 Renewable energy usage

 Renewable energy accounted for 8.4% of total primary energy production and 21% of total utility-scale electricity generation in the United States in 2022.

 Since 2019, wind power has been the largest producer of renewable electricity in the country.
 Wind power generated 434 terawatt-hours of electricity in 2022, which accounted for 10% of the nation's electricity and 48% of renewable generation.

 Hydroelectric power is the second-largest producer of renewable electricity in the country, generating around 6.2% of the nation's electricity in 2022 as well as 29% of renewable generation.

 The United States is the fourth largest producer of hydroelectricity in the world after China, Canada and Brazil.

 Solar power provides a growing share of electricity in the country, with over 111.6 GW of installed capacity generating about 3.4% of the country's total electricity supply in 2022, up from 2.8% the previous year.